tarantool/tarantool/doc/sphinx/book/box/box_index.rst

         :return: nil.

-        Possible errors: Index does not exist.
+        Possible errors: Index does not exist, or a primary-key index cannot be dropped while a secondary-key index exists.

         **Example:**